top of page

 Eligibility: Applicants must be Boston residents and/or attend a Boston Public School.

-This year-long, paid opportunity is designed for rising high school sophomores, juniors, and seniors interested in the arts at the Museum of Fine Arts (MFA).
-The program is tailored for leadership development, career exploration in museum professions, and creative expression through studio art classes and workshops.
-It offers an immersive experience within the museum, including behind-the-scenes access, studio art classes, and workshops with artists and innovators.
+This year-long paid opportunity is designed for rising high school sophomores, juniors, and seniors interested in the arts.
+The program is designed for leadership development, career exploration in museum professions, and creative expression through studio art classes and workshops.
+It includes behind-the-scenes access to the museum and workshops with artists.
+You will gain firsthand experience of the museum's operations and explore its collections.
+You will also provide assistance to Museum visitors as a Visitor Aide and Program Assistant and help organize teen-focused events.

 One other option - the Lumiere Research Scholar Program